seydx/homebridge-fritz-platform/docs/FirstStart.md

-After installing this plugin, you need only put following in your config.json This method only works if "disableAutoConfig" is disabled!
+After installing this plugin, you need only put following in your config.json

+**Note:** This method only works if "disableAutoConfig" is disabled!

 ## 1a.
 Init (enabled auto device search)